-Almost 12 years later, tens-of-thousands of new residents have moved in to the developing area, but very little of the 27-acre Bushwick Inlet Park has been materialized.
+Over a decade later, tens-of-thousands of new residents have moved in to the developing area, but very little of the 27-acre Bushwick Inlet Park has been materialized.

 On November 21, 2016, after extensive community activism and outcry asking, “WHERE’S OUR PARK?”
 The City of New York finalized a deal with the owner of the CitiStorage site, acquiring the final piece of land needed to realize the fully planned Bushwick Inlet Park.
 Read the story.